Agile Octopus: is it worth it?

 13 - 16p / kWh

-Considering the average cost of electricity over the past year has been 29p per kWh, the lower rates offered by Agile at most hours of the day can be extremely profitable for customers.
+Considering the average cost of electricity over the 12-month period between July 2023 and June 2024 was 29p per kWh, the lower rates offered by Agile at most hours of the day can be extremely profitable for customers.

 Rates do spike every so often, though.
 In the east Midlands for instance, the past year has seen the price of electricity go above 50p per kWh on 11 different days – though it’s also dipped below zero dozens of times.